Boeing 767: 767-400ERX

+Boeing cancelled the variant development in 2001.
+Kenya Airways then switched its order to the 777-200ER.

+767-XF (re-engine)

-In October 2019, Boeing was reportedly studying a re-engined 767-XF for entry into service around 2025, based on the 767-400ER with an extended landing gear to accommodate larger General Electric GEnx turbofan engines.
+In October 2019, Boeing was reportedly studying a re-engined 767-XF for entry into service around 2025, based on the 767-400ER with an extended landing gear to accommodate larger General Electric GEnx or Rolls-Royce Trent 1000 turbofan engines.
 The cargo market is the main target, but a passenger version could be a cheaper alternative to the proposed New Midsize Airplane.

 Design

 Overview

 The 767 is a low-wing cantilever monoplane with a conventional tail unit featuring a single fin and rudder.
 The wings are swept at 31.5 degrees and optimized for a cruising speed of Mach 0.8 (533 mph).
 Each wing features a supercritical airfoil cross-section and is equipped with six-panel leading edge slats, single- and double-slotted flaps, inboard and outboard ailerons, and six spoilers.
 The airframe further incorporates Carbon-fiber-reinforced polymer composite material wing surfaces, Kevlar fairings and access panels, plus improved aluminum alloys, which together reduce overall weight by 1900 lb versus preceding aircraft.

 To distribute the aircraft's weight on the ground, the 767 has a retractable tricycle landing gear with four wheels on each main gear and two for the nose gear.
 The original wing and gear design accommodated the stretched 767-300 without major changes.
 The 767-400ER features a larger, more widely spaced main gear with 777 wheels, tires, and brakes.
 To prevent damage if the tail section contacts the runway surface during takeoff, 767-300 and 767-400ER models are fitted with a retractable tailskid.

-All passenger 767 models have exit doors near the front and rear of the aircraft.
-Most 767-200 and -200ER models have one overwing exit door for emergency use; an optional second overwing exit increases maximum allowable capacity from 255 to 290.
-The 767-300 and -300ER typically feature two overwing exit doors or, in a configuration with no overwing exits, three exit doors on each side and a smaller exit door aft of the wing.
-A further configuration featuring three exit doors on each side plus one overwing exit allows an increase in maximum capacity from 290 to 351.
-All 767-400ERs are configured with three exit doors on each side and a smaller exit door aft of the wing.
-The 767-300F has one exit door at the forward left-hand side of the aircraft.
+All passenger Boeing 767 models have full-sized doors at the front and rear of the aircraft.
+Most -200 and -200ER models feature a single overwing exit, though an optional second overwing exit increases maximum capacity from 255 to 290.
+The 767-300 and 767-300ER typically have either two overwing exits or an additional full-sized mid-cabin door along with a single overwing exit.
+A higher-capacity configuration includes the full-sized mid-cabin door a smaller exit door aft the wing, raising the maximum capacity from 290 to 351.
+The 767-400ER is configured with the full-sized mid-cabin door a smaller exit door aft the wing.
+The 767-300F cargo model has a single exit door on the forward left side of the aircraft.

 In addition to shared avionics and computer technology, the 767 uses the same auxiliary power unit, electric power systems, and hydraulic parts as the 757.
 A raised cockpit floor and the same forward cockpit windows result in similar pilot viewing angles.
 Related design and functionality allows 767 pilots to obtain a common type rating to operate the 757 and share the same seniority roster with pilots of either aircraft.